satwikmishra11/The-Code-Horizon/README.md

 git push origin feature/your-feature-name
 Create a pull request, and once it's reviewed, it will be merged into the main branch.

-License
+License:-
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+Contact:-
-For any questions or feedback, feel free to reach out:
+For any questions or feedback, feel free to reach out:-

 Email:Satwikmishra46@gmail.com
 GitHub:Satwikmishra11